EFWob/OdroidGoRadio/README.md

 It also features a very cool 14 channel spectrum analyzer (see Menu3 below).
 The spectrum analyzer will not work if VS1053 is not connected (i. e. if radio is in demo mode).

+For testing, the SW runs in demo mode without a VS1053 module connected.
+All buttons are fully functional, but there will be no noticable audio output...

 It will compile in Arduino-IDE.
-You have to make sure to set the board to "ODROID ESP32" as conditional compile is used to apply some changes to the base software.

 Note that this project is going on for quite some time already.
 I originally branched from Version "Thu, 14 Oct 2018 07:22:32 GMT".